fenton1000/mf-portfolio-five-big-boring-shop/README.md

 <img src="documents/js-val-ratingSelect.png"
 alt="Screenshot of the successful javascript validation result for the ratingSelect.js file."></details>

+#### 14.1.4 Python Code Validation

+In the first instance python validation has been implemented by way of constant monitoring of the problems list in the IDE.
+All python files were found to be free of problems.

+In addition all key files containing custom code were tested using the Code Institute Python Linter and were found to be error free.
+Examples of tests for key files are shown hereunder:

 ## 15. Deployment

 ## 16. References and Credits